 The Fast-J algorithm is a numerical routine which was built to calculate photolysis rates in a fast and accurate way, under both clear and cloudy sky conditions.
-Two of the main advantages of Fast-J are the optimization of the phase function expansion and the optimization of the integration over wavelength (Wild et al., 2000, described
+Two of the main advantages of Fast-J are the optimization of the phase function expansion and the optimization of the integration over wavelength (described in Wild et al. (2000)).

-- and the optimization of the integration over wavelength (Wild et al., 2000, described in).
 In Fast-JX (Neu et al., 2007), an improved version of the original Fast-J code, the scattering calculations are extended to the stratosphere and lower mesosphere (up to 60 km).
-Also, there are changes in the way that optically thick clouds are treated and updates in the solar flux and cross-section datasets used. - The photolysis code used for this project is Fast-JX.
-Three-dimensional six-hourly cloud liquid/ice water contents, cloud fractions and surface albedos come from the ECMWF analyses.
+Also, there are changes in the way that optically thick clouds are treated and updates in the solar flux and cross-section datasets used.
+The photolysis code used for this project is Fast-JX.
+Threedimensional gridbox-averaged six-hourly cloud liquid/ice water contents, cloud fractions and surface albedos come from the ECMWF analyses.
 Temperatures and pressures are also read-in from the ECMWF analyses.
 The monthly-mean background ozone climatology supplied with Fast-J is used.
-No aerosols have been considered in this study.
-Optical depths are calculated using the method described by Slingo and Schrecker (1982):
+No aerosols have been considered in the radiative transfer calculations for simplicity.
+Cloud optical depths are calculated using the method described by Slingo and Schrecker (1982), in its extended form as described by (Del Genio et al., 1996) to account for ice-clouds as well as liquid clouds:

-$$\tau = 3 \frac{LWC}{2r{e}} dz \tag{1}$$
+$$\tau = 3\frac{WC}{2r_e}dz\tag{1}$$

-where τ is the optical depth, LWC is the water content (g/m3), dz is the thickness of the cloud layer (m) and r_e is the effective radius for cloud water droplets (μ m).
-The effective radius used is parameterized the same way as in the ECMWF IFS model for consistency reasons: it is a linear function of height from 10 μ m at the surface to 45 μ m at the top of the atmosphere.
+where τ is the cloud optical depth, WC is the water content (g/m3), dz is the thickness of the cloud layer (m) and r_e is the effective radius for cloud water droplets (μ m).
+The effective radius does not depend on water content, but is parameterized the same way as in the ECMWF IFS (Integrated Forecasting System) model (2004 version): for liquid clouds it is a linear function of height from 10 μ m at the surface to 45 μ m at the top of the atmosphere, and for ice clouds it is fixed to 40 μ m.